-The District is named as defendant in a complaint filed by a resident, who is asserting that the District does not have the legal authority to levy, impose and assess non-ad valorem assessments on his property.
-Court scheduled a hearing for June 2024.
+The District was named as defendant in a complaint filed by a resident, who was asserting that the District does not have the legal authority to levy, impose and assess non-ad valorem assessments on his property.
+An Order granting the District's Motion to Dismiss with Prejudice was issued on July 12, 2024, and the Clerk of Court was directed to close its file on the action for administrative purposes.

-HIGHLAND MEADOWS COMMUNITY DEVELOPMENT DISTRICT CITY OF DAVENPORT, FLORIDA SCHEDULE OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL - GENERAL FUND FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2023
+HIGHLAND MEADOWS COMMUNITY DEVELOPMENT DISTRICT CITY OF DAVENPORT, FLORIDA SCHEDULE OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL - GENERAL FUND FOR THE FISCAL YEAR ENDED September 30, 2024